Joe Tait (footballer)

-Joseph George Tait (born 4 February 1990) is an English professional footballer who plays as a centre back for National League North club Spennymoor Town.
+Joseph George Tait (born 4 February 1990) is an English former professional footballer who last played as a centre back for National League North club Spennymoor Town.

 Career

 Early career

 Tait was born in Middlesbrough, Cleveland.
 He turned professional in 2006 with League One club Hartlepool United.
 He played extensively with the youth and reserve teams, captaining the youth team to the Youth League Cup final in 2007, and helping the reserves win the Division One East title of the Central League.

 United States

 Tait moved from his native England to the United States in 2009 after accepting a scholarship to play college soccer at Lindsey Wilson College.
 He was on the roster for their soccer team, the Lindsey Wilson College Blue Raiders, for the 2009 and 2010 seasons.
 He made 18 appearances, scoring four goals.
 During his college years, Tait also played in the Premier Development League for the Baton Rouge Capitals, helping his team to the PDL National Semi-finals in 2010.
 He also won PDL defender of the year 2010.

 Tait turned professional once again in April 2011 when he signed for the Dayton Dutch Lions of the USL Pro.
 He made his debut on 23 April 2011 against the Rochester Rhinos.
 He was signed by Philadelphia Union of Major League Soccer on 13 September 2011.